mazharku/microblogging-reactive/README.md

 # Microblogging Application in Reactive Approach

-This is a reactive approach spring boot project.
-For reactive approach i use project reactor , r2Dbc and webflux
+This is a sample project for spring webflux.
+For reactive approach i use project reactor , r2Dbc, postgre sql and webflux

 ---
 ### What I Used